kjolley/BIGSdb_documentation/dbase_setup.rst

 * job_priority

-  * Isolate databases only: Integer with default job priority for offline jobs (default:5) (Version v1.7+)
+  * Integer with default job priority for offline jobs (default:5)
   * optional

-* dbase_job_quota
+* job_quota

-  * isolate databases only:Integer with number of offline jobs that can be queued or currently running for this database (Version 1.7+)
+  * Integer with number of offline jobs that can be queued or currently running for this database
   * optional

 * default_seqdef_config